-OMSSA and its members are ready to build on our relationships and work in partnership with the provincial and federal governments to lend our expertise and experience towards integrated human service delivery and improved outcomes in employment, income security and poverty reduction.
+OMSSA and its members look forward to working together with the provincial government towards integrated human service delivery and improved outcomes in employment, income security and poverty reduction.

 The Ontario Municipal Social Services Association (OMSSA) is a non-profit, non-partisan organization whose members are Ontario's Consolidated Municipal Service Managers (CMSMs) and District Social Services Administration Boards (DSSABs).
 By supporting, connecting and advocating for our members across Ontario, we help them to achieve their collective mission of delivering the best human services outcomes for Ontario's communities | www.omssa.com